Can Paralegals Work from Home? 7 Tips to Make it Work!

-Working remotely has become the norm for many since 2020, including for paralegals.
+Working remotely has become the norm for many since 2020, but can paralegals work from home too?
+In one word: Yes!
 A remote paralegal can still perform all the functions they do within the office, as long as they have attorneys supervising them.
 If you find yourself working remotely full time or in a hybrid model, you’ll want to remain as productive and efficient as possible.

-Whether you’re a work-from-home pro or are still finding your footing as a paralegal that works from home, you will appreciate these tips that can boost productivity and efficiency.
+Whether you’re a work-from-home pro or are still finding your footing as a paralegal with remote work, you will appreciate these tips that can boost productivity and efficiency.

 The biggest barrier to working from home pre-pandemic was the misconception that employees couldn’t be productive outside of an office.
 When companies had to send workers home, they proved the misnomer wrong.
-There are certainly advantages of working in the office regarding collaboration and access.
-However, with the right processes, approach, and technology, remote work doesn’t have to feel so distant.
+There are certainly advantages of working in the office regarding collaboration and access But working from home comes with its own advantages.
+Therefore, if you find yourself asking “Can a paralegal work from home?” know that with the right processes, approach, and technology, remote work doesn’t have to feel so distant.

 When looking at what the world has learned about remote work, research shows that most employees and employers find it fruitful.
 One study found that 83 percent of employers and 79 percent of employees call it a success.
 In the State of Remote Work 2021 report, 90 percent of employees said they were as productive or more working remotely as they were working in the office.